EdmundBenedict/lordcephei.github.io/pages/gw1shot.md

   0.00000  0.00000  1.00000  8   -3.67  -2.35  -6.62 -13.50   0.63   0.86  10.02  10.62  10.85  17.20 0.73
 ~~~

 In the GWinput file we specified that QP energies are to be calculated at two k points (Gamma and X) and for 8 states each.
 The first column lists the k points: 8 Gamma points then there's a space and the 8 X points.
-Take a look at the column labelled 'eLDA', these are the LDA eigenvalues.
+The column labelled 'eLDA' contains the LDA eigenvalues.
+As specified with '\-\-insul=4', the valence band is state 4 and all energies are given relative to it - you can see that the Gamma point state 4 energy (highlighted in red) is 0.

+The conduction band is state 5 and  And so, the LDA G-X gap is

+the same as the energy of the X point's state 5: 0.58 eV.

 The next column numbers the states.
 The following three columns labelled SEx, SExcore and SEc are the exchange and correlation terms.